Millwood (Richland County, South Carolina): Architecture

 Various sources indicate that Millwood was constructed in 1817, 1830, or after 1815 and probably in the 1830s, Since many early houses were expanded over the years, it is possible that there is truth in all the statements.

 Wade Hampton II married his first wife, Ann Fitzsimons, in 1817.
 His father had given him his Mill Tract north of the present Garner's Ferry Road.
 His father's home was the original Woodlands south of the Garner's Ferry Road.
 Wade Hampton II built a raised, two-story cottage prior to the birth of Wade Hampton III in 1818.
 In 1837 or 1838, Millwood was remodeled in Greek Revival style by the architect Nathaniel Potter from Rhode Island.
 His plan had a wing on each side, six two-story columns at the center, and three smaller columns on each wing.
 The renovations took about two years.
 During this time, the family lived away in a resort near White Sulphur Springs.

 An artistic rendition of the house has been published.
 It shows the central, two-story section with the prostyle, hexastyle portico.
 There were matching one-story wings fronted by three columns on either side.
 The central section of the sketch resembled the extant Millford Plantation house, which was built by Hampton's youngest sister and brother-in-law in Sumter County, South Carolina.
 Millford and the renovations of Millwood had the same architect, Nathaniel Porter.

 A conjectural floor plan of Millwood's first floor was published based on Hampton family accounts.
-This shows that there was a central hall with two rooms on each side of the front of the house.
+This shows a central hall with two rooms on each side of the front of the house.
 With wide folding doors between these rooms, the entire width of the house could be open for entertaining and dancing.
-There was a cross hall behind these rooms that connected to the wings.
+A cross hall behind these rooms connected to the wings.
 There was a curving staircase to the second floor at the end of the main hall.
 The wings extended beyond the back of the central section.

 Millwood's role in South Carolina

-Because of the elegant entertaining and powerful guests, Millwood has been called the "social center of South Carolina" in the antebellum period.
+Because of the entertaining and powerful guests, Millwood has been called the "social center of South Carolina" in the antebellum period.
 In addition to major South Carolina politicians, planters, and the "aristocracy," national guests included Henry Clay and Daniel Webster.

 The inaugural party for Governor William Aiken, Jr. in 1844 was held at Millwood.